clpo13/wikiget/README.md

 from the default site, which is "en.wikipedia.org".
 If it's the fully-qualified URL of a file description page, like `https://commons.wikimedia.org/wiki/File:Example.jpg`, the file is fetched from the specified site, in this case "commons.wikimedia.org".
+Full URLs may contain characters your shell interprets differently, so you can either escape those characters with a backslash `\` or surround the entire URL with single `'` or double `"` quotes.

 The site can also be specified with the `--site` flag, though this will not have any effect if the full URL is given.